sgmurphy/wordpress-plugins/newsletter/readme.txt

 Need *more power*?
 Feel *something's missing*?
 The Newsletter Plugin features can be easily extended through our **premium, professional Addons**!
 Let us introduce just two of them : )

+* [Reports and Retargeting](https://www.thenewsletterplugin.com/reports) - improves the internal statistics collection system and provides better reports of data collected for each sent email.
+And retargeting.
+Neat.
-* [Automated](https://www.thenewsletterplugin.com/automated) - generates and sends your newsletters using your blog last posts, even custom ones like events or products.
+* [Automated](https://www.thenewsletterplugin.com/automated) - generates and sends your newsletters using your blog's last posts, even custom ones like events or products.
 Just sit and watch!
 * [Autoresponder](https://www.thenewsletterplugin.com/autoresponder) - creates email series to follow up your subscribers
 * [Extended Composer Blocks](https://www.thenewsletterplugin.com/composer) - adds new blocks to the drag & drop composer
-* [WooCommerce Integration](https://www.thenewsletterplugin.com/woocommerce) - subscribe customers to a mailing list and generate product newletters.
+* [WooCommerce Integration](https://www.thenewsletterplugin.com/woocommerce) - subscribe customers to a mailing list and generate product newsletters.
-* [Reports](https://www.thenewsletterplugin.com/reports) - improves the internal statistics collection system and provides better reports of data collected for each sent email.
-And retargeting.
-Neat.
 * [Leads](https://www.thenewsletterplugin.com/leads) adds a fancy subscription popup box or a fixed bar to your website that will boost your conversion rate
 * [Amazon SES and other mail providers integration](https://www.thenewsletterplugin.com/integrations) - seamlessly integrate Amazon SES and other email service providers with The Newsletter Plugin.
 Hassle-free.
 * [Contact Form 7 Integration](https://www.thenewsletterplugin.com/documentation/contact-form-7-extension) - integrate the subscription on Contact Form 7 forms
 * [Ninja Forms Integration](https://www.thenewsletterplugin.com/documentation/ninjaforms-extension) - integrate the subscription on Ninja Forms
 * [WP Forms Integration](https://www.thenewsletterplugin.com/documentation/wpforms-extension) - integrate the subscription on WP Forms
 * Events Manager and The Events Calendar (By Modern Tribe) integrations - easily add events to your newsletters
-* [Google Analytics](https://www.thenewsletterplugin.com/google-analytics) - track newsletter links with Google UTM tracking paramaters
+* [Google Analytics](https://www.thenewsletterplugin.com/google-analytics) - track newsletter links with Google UTM tracking parameters
 * [Subscribe on Comment](https://www.thenewsletterplugin.com/documentation/comments-extension) - adds the subscription option to your blog comment form
 * [Geolocation](https://www.thenewsletterplugin.com/documentation/geolocation-extension) - adds geolocation capability to target subscribers by location
+* Ultimate Member and Paid Membership Pro plugins integration

 = GDPR =

-The Newsletter Plugin provides all the technical tools needed to achieve GDPR compliancy and we're continuously working to improve them and to give support even for specific use cases.
+The Newsletter Plugin provides all the technical tools needed to achieve GDPR compliance and we're continuously working to improve them and to give support even for specific use cases.
-The plugin does not collect users' own subscribers data, nor it has any access to those data: hence, we are not a data processor, so a data processing agreement is not needed.
+The plugin does not collect users' own subscribers' data, nor have any access to that data: hence, we are not a data processor, so a data processing agreement is not needed.
-Anyway if you configure the plugin to use external services (usually an external mail delivery service) you should check with that service if some sort of agreement is required.
+Anyway, if you configure the plugin to use external services (usually an external mail delivery service) you should check with that service if some sort of agreement is required.

 = Support =